Hashen110/Snake-Game/README.md

 # Snake-Game
-Snake Game created in python
+Snake Game created in python within 100 lines using pygame